 Over the next several blog posts, I'll share a few of my client bombs.
 We'll see what you can learn from my mistakes.
 Customer names have been changed for what soon will be obvious reasons.

 A vendor who did work for my company referred this client to me.
 She needed web copy for her new company’s website.
-Now her idea was, at the time, a new concept—there was nothing at all like it in her market.
-After she told me about it and after I read what she had written, I didn’t think I could do the job.
+Now her idea was, at the time, a new concept—there was nothing like it in her market.
+After she told me about it, and after I read what she had written, I didn’t think I could do the job.